aelf Price Tops $0.19 on Major Exchanges (ELF)

-aelf (ELF) traded up 2.3% against the dollar during the 1 day period ending at 11:00 AM Eastern on February 3rd. aelf has a total market cap of $104.92 million and approximately $8.40 million worth of aelf was traded on exchanges in the last day.
-One aelf token can now be purchased for approximately $0.19 or 0.00000802 BTC on popular exchanges.
-Over the last seven days, aelf has traded 4% higher against the dollar.
+aelf (ELF) traded 3.5% lower against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on February 5th.
+One aelf token can currently be purchased for about $0.19 or 0.00000843 BTC on major cryptocurrency exchanges. aelf has a market capitalization of $106.91 million and approximately $31.55 million worth of aelf was traded on exchanges in the last 24 hours.
+Over the last week, aelf has traded up 2.4% against the U.S. dollar.

 aelf Token Profile

-aelf uses the hashing algorithm.
-It was first traded on December 18th, 2017. aelf’s total supply is 1,000,000,000 tokens and its circulating supply is 553,729,866 tokens. aelf’s official message board is medium.com/@aelfblockchain.
+aelf (CRYPTO:ELF) uses the hashing algorithm.
+It was first traded on December 18th, 2017. aelf’s total supply is 1,000,000,000 tokens and its circulating supply is 553,729,866 tokens. aelf’s official website is aelf.com.
 The Reddit community for aelf is https://reddit.com/r/aelfofficial and the currency’s Github account can be viewed here.
-The official website for aelf is aelf.com. aelf’s official Twitter account is @aelfblockchain and its Facebook page is accessible here.
+The official message board for aelf is medium.com/@aelfblockchain. aelf’s official Twitter account is @aelfblockchain and its Facebook page is accessible here.

 Buying and Selling aelf

-It is usually not possible to purchase alternative cryptocurrencies such as aelf directly using US dollars.
-Investors seeking to trade aelf should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase aelf using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as aelf directly using US dollars.
+Investors seeking to acquire aelf should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy aelf using one of the exchanges listed above.

 Receive News & Updates for aelf Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for aelf and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.